Top 9 Prince Edward Island Beaches

 Imagine walking along the beach and hearing strange musical tones.
 You might think you're going a little crazy, but actually the Singing Sands are the source of this extraordinary phenomenon.

 The grains of sand actually squeak or "sing" when you drag your feet or rustle the sand with your hands.
-It's actually the high content of silica and quartz in the dry sand particles that rub… read more »
+It's actually the high content of silica and quartz in the dry sand particles that rub together and create the "music",… read more »

 Brackley Beach's claim to fame is that it is the only beach on Prince Edward Island with a drive-in movie theatre!